Skip to content

 Output

-• tabular or similar
+• tabular, or similar structured data

-• or georeferenced data
+• georeferenced data

-Chart data
+Chart data (tabular output)

-Here is a screenshot of just a few examples (https://vega.github.io/vega/examples/) showing what is possible with VEGA definitions:
+Examples (https://vega.github.io/vega/examples/) showing what is possible with VEGA definitions:

 vega examples